Pylons/pyramid/docs/style-guide.rst

 Cross-references
 ^^^^^^^^^^^^^^^^

-To create cross-references to an arbitrary location, object, document, or other items, use variations of the following syntax.
+To create cross-references to a document, arbitrary location, object, or other items, use variations of the following syntax.

 * ``:role:`target``` creates a link to the item named ``target`` of the type indicated by ``role``, with the link's text as the title of the target. ``target`` may need to be disambiguated between documentation sets linked through intersphinx, in which case the syntax would be ``deform:overview``.
 * ``:role:`~target``` displays the link as only the last component of the target.